-In Jezersko, we are tremendously proud of in Jezersko, as it was served with every meal our Jezersko-Solčava breed of sheep.
-They in the local hotels and restaurants - a habit are fertile throughout the year, provide which has been making a comeback in the high-quality wool and meat, and are highly resistant to disease and harsh weather.
+In Jezersko, we are tremendously proud of our Jezersko-Solčava breed of sheep.
+They are fertile throughout the year, provide high-quality wool and meat, and are highly resistant to disease and harsh weather.
 The ram rearing center is located at the Kovk ecological farm.
 Numerous medals from international shows are a testament to the excellent quality of our work with the sheep, starting with the first we received in Paris in 1850.